electron/electron/docs/api/browser-window.md

     * `shared-worker` Boolean
     * `direct-write` Boolean - Whether the DirectWrite font rendering system on Windows is enabled
-    * `page-visibility` Boolean - Sets the page visibility state to visible, prevents throttling of DOM timers.
+    * `page-visibility` Boolean - Page would be forced to be always in visible or hidden state once set, instead of reflecting current window's visibility.
+Users can set it to `true` to prevent throttling of DOM timers.

 Creates a new `BrowserWindow` with native properties set by the `options`.
 Usually you only need to set the `width` and `height`, other properties will